Tab-e-n/blue-runner/update_notes.md

 	 - %\`% will put a \`, since otherwise it will be removed.
  - You can now set `tele_destination` of the portal and finish to `*Level_Next`, which will change the level to the next level in the level group.
  - You can now add the name of the author to a level group.
 You can also make it so it doesn't display in the level select screen, if you don't like how it looks.
+ - A new tool to convert pngs to stex has been added.
+It has no use currently, but may come in handy once i tackle mod support.

 ### VISUAL

  - You can now specify the "ui color" for a level group.
  - There are now more variations of dirt tiles.
  - More Blurees! i love trees trees so cool
+ - New stalagmite and stalactite sprites added.
  - The .dat creator has been centralized.

 ### FIXES & CHANGES